csebooks/ds-algorithms/content.en/algorithm-analysis/_index.md

 If we use the traditional inequality operators to compare growth rates, then the first definition says that the growth rate of T(n) is less than or equal to () that of f(n).
 The second definition, T(n) = (g(n)) (pronounced "omega"),says that the growth rate of T(n) is greater than or equal to ( ) that of g(n).
 The third definition, T(n) = (h(n)) (pronounced "theta"), says that the growth rate of T(n) equals ( = ) the growth rate of h(n).
 The last definition, T (n) = o(p(n)) (pronounced "little-oh"), says that the growth rate of T(n) is less than (<) the growth rate of p(n).
 This is different from Big-Oh, because Big-Oh allows the possibility that the growth rates are the same.

-To prove that some function T(n) = O(f(n)), we usually do not apply these definitions formally but instead use a repertoire of known results.
-In general, this means that a proof (or determination that the assumption is incorrect) is a very simple calculation and should not involve calculus, except in extraordinary circumstances (not likely to occur in an algorithm analysis).

 When we say that T(n) = O(f(n)), we are guaranteeing that the function T(n) grows at a rate no faster than f(n); thus f(n) is an upper bound on T(n).
 Since this implies that f(n) = (T(n)), we say that T(n) is a lower bound on f(n).